EdiWang/Moonglade/README.md

 ### Setup Azure Active Directory

 This blog is using [Azure AD](https://azure.microsoft.com/en-us/services/active-directory/) to sign in to admin portal.
-Local authentication provider is pretending to be implmented.
+Local authentication provider is arriving soon.

 Register an App in **Azure Active Directory**
 - Set Redirection URI to **"https://yourdomain/signin-oidc"**